 Certificate in Town-Gown Relations - Level 1

 This interactive session is designed for participants to engage with the instructors and each other in a reflective process of planning for the future in their community.
-This pre-conference workshop will be offered Tuesday, May 29, 8:30am-4:30pm at the 2018 ITGA Conference in Columbus, Ohio.
+This pre-conference workshop will be offered Sunday, May 19, 8:30am-4:30pm at the 2019 ITGA Conference in State College, PA.

 This program provides a foundation for understanding the complex issues in strengthening or repairing relations in a town and gown community.
 Cities where university students comprise a significant percent of the population face special issues.
 Noise, over occupancy, parking, excessive littering, affordable housing, and alcohol use may create friction between university and city management, as well as student renters and permanent community members.
 These points of conflict can be a symptom of the larger issue of a disconnect between a university and the local government.